bahsim/idgl-dev-system/_presentation-for-all/presentation-script.md

 *   **Slide 12: The Future is a Calibrated Partnership**
     *   **Title:** Your Future Role: The System Designer & AI Calibrator.
     *   **Link to the documentation repository.**
+---
+### Slide 14: Our Proposal: The Vanguard Project

+**Visual:** A simple, clear 3-step diagram.
+1. A small icon of two "key" developers working on a `Spec`.
+2. An icon of a clock with a plus sign, labeled "Time Dividend."
+3. The two key developers are now shown mentoring a larger group.

+**(Script):**

+"So where do we begin?
+The answer is not a massive, top-down training initiative.
+The answer is to do what we do best: build something real.

+We propose a **Vanguard Project**.

+First, we take a small team of 2-3 of our most trusted developers.
+We give them one, high-impact project slice, and they deliver it using this methodology.
+They produce not only a validated result, but also the project's first reference-quality `Spec`.

+Second, this success creates a **Time Dividend**.
+Having mastered the workflow, this team is now significantly faster.

+And third, they invest that new time back into the organization, mentoring other teams, not with lectures, but by co-authoring `Spec`s with them, scaling the mindset through the entire organization.

+This is the first step.
+It's pragmatic, it's low-risk, and it proves the value from day one."

+---
+### Slide 15: Q&A

+**Visual:** A simple, clean slide with your contact information and a link to the full documentation repository.

+**(Script):**

+"Thank you.
+I'm now happy to answer any questions you may have."